ciscorx/7z-revisions/README.md

  - Each archive can only track one file.  (let's call this a feature)
  - There's no way to add commit or revision notes.
 - buffer local variables arent working properly enough to allow for two archives to be opened at once.
-More precisely, it appears that elisp has trouble with using a buffer local variable to store a vector; it only seems to store the first element.
+It appears that elisp has trouble with using a buffer local variable to store a vector; it only seems to store the first element.
 However, elisp seems to have no problem with buffer local lists.
 - When viewing some middle revision, followed by the original version, then followed by the first revision, it hangs indefinitely, where upon the C-g key must be invoked.
  - Words added to beginning of line additionally highlight following